Skip to content

 The company commits to the restoration of deforestation/conversion in its sustainability policy and states that it works with independent smallholders to ensure they are following this policy.

-[Externally verified] The company has published multiple examples of applying a landscape level approach, including conservation area management, community support and collaborative fire management.
-The company's work on the Bumitama Biodiversity and Community Project (BBCP) has been verified by an article from IDH (the company's collaborator).
+[Externally verified] The company has published multiple examples of applying a landscape-level approach, including conservation area management, community support, and collaborative fire management.
+Further, the company's work on the Bumitama Biodiversity and Community Project (BBCP) has been verified by an article from IDH (the company's collaborator).
+However, external verification is between two and five years old.

 • N